 Soil investigations documented in Appendix E indicate that sufficient clean soil is available on site in the SE 1⁄4 of the SW 1⁄4 of Section 12 for cover construction.
-Since lake areas that have radiological contamination will have to be disturbed to remove contamination anyway, using those exposures in the lake as borrow sources satisfies the primary criteria.
 SRI does not plan to disturb the existing berm or ditch north and west of the mine; the local surface water drainage patterns have adjusted to these features that were not part of the mine.
+Based on funding restrictions, run-on/runoff controls have not been designed.
+If funding allows, runon/runoff controls will be added at the end of the project.
 Before the CWCA cover is deemed complete, the radon attenuation performance of the cover will be verified by radon canister measurements.